grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 An external memory manager is needed to interact with the DSP code.
 The proposed model does the following:

-- in a first step the generated C++ code will inform the memory allocator about its needs in terms of 1) the number of separated memory zones, with 2) their size and 3) access characteristics (like number of Read and Write for each frame computation).
+- in a first step the generated C++ code will inform the memory allocator about its needs in terms of 1) number of separated memory zones, with 2) their size 3) access characteristics, like number of Read and Write for each frame computation.
 This is done be generating an additional  static `memoryInfo` method
 - with the complete information available, the memory manager can then define the best strategy to allocate all separated memory zones
 - an additional `memoryCreate` method  is generated to allocate each of the separated zones
 - an additional `memoryDestroy` method  is generated to deallocate each of the separated zones